Digital rights management: Analog hole

 Audio and visual material (excluding interactive materials, e.g., video games) are subject to the analog hole, namely that in order to view the material, the digital signal must be turned into an analog signal.
-Post-conversion, the material can be then be copied and reconverted to a digital format.
+Post-conversion, the material can then be copied and reconverted to a digital format.

 The analog hole cannot be filled without externally imposed restrictions, such as legal regulations, because the vulnerability is inherent to all analog presentation.
 The conversion from digital to analog and back reduces recording quality.
 The HDCP attempt to plug the analog hole was largely ineffective.

 Consumer rights

 Ownership restrictions

 DRM opponents argue that it violates private property rights and restricts a range of normal and legal user activities.
-A DRM component such as that found on a digital audio player restricts how it acts with regard to certain content, overriding user's wishes (for example, preventing the user from copying a copyrighted song to CD as part of a compilation).
+A DRM component such as that found on a digital audio player restricts how it acts with regard to certain content, overriding the user's wishes (for example, preventing the user from copying a copyrighted song to CD as part of a compilation).
 Doctorow described this as "the right to make up your own copyright laws".

-Windows Vista disabled or degraded content play that used a Protected Media Path.
+Windows Vista disabled or degraded content playback that used a Protected Media Path.
 DRM restricts the right to make personal copies, provisions lend copies to friends, provisions for service discontinuance, hardware agnosticism, software and operating system agnosticism, lending library use, customer protections against contract amendments by the publisher, and whether content can pass to the owner's heirs.

 Obsolescence

 When standards and formats change, DRM-restricted content may become obsolete.

 When a company undergoes business changes or bankruptcy, its previous services may become unavailable.
 Examples include MSN Music, Yahoo!
 Music Store, Adobe Content Server 3 for Adobe PDF, and Acetrax Video on Demand.

+Video games that employ always-on DRM may become inaccessible after the servers shut down.
+This, for example, happened with the 2014 racing game The Crew, which got discontinued in 2024, rendering the game unplayable and causing intense backlash from players as well as the Stop Killing Games consumer movement being launched.

 Piracy

-DRM laws are widely flouted: according to Australia Official Music Chart Survey, copyright infringements from all causes are practised by millions of people.
+DRM laws are widely flouted: according to the Australian Official Music Chart Survey, copyright infringements from all causes are practised by millions of people.
 According to the EFF, "in an effort to attract customers, these music services try to obscure the restrictions they impose on you with clever marketing."